Creating HTTPS Service

 Prerequisites and Preparation:

-- Assume that Workerman is listening on port 8181 for the HTTP protocol.
+Assume Workerman is listening on port 8181 (HTTP protocol).

-- Certificate (pem/crt file and key file) placed in
+A certificate has been applied for (pem/crt file and key file) and placed in /etc/nginx/conf.d/ssl.

-- Intention to use nginx to open port 443 for wss proxy service (modify the port as needed)
+Plan to use nginx to open port 443 to provide external wss proxy service (the port can be modified as needed).

 upstream workerman {